jmhertlein/reflective/README.md

 Reflective offers automatic tab completion for all commands registered with a TreeCommandExecutor- just add the associated TreeTabCompleter.

-Reflective provides an annotation processor to add compile-time sanity checks of all methods annotated with @CommandMethod (`net.jmhertlein.reflective.processor.CommandMethodProcessor`) and **it is strongly suggested you use it, I promise it's awesome**.
+Reflective provides an annotation processor to add compile-time sanity checks of all methods annotated with @CommandMethod (`CommandMethodProcessor`) and **it is strongly suggested you use it, I promise it's awesome**.

 The 'root' of each command still needs to be in your plugin.yml.